raspberrypilearning/drum-star/en/step_5.md

 --- task ---

-Delete the **snare drum** from the button costume.
+Delete the **snare drum** from the new 'Get' button costume.

 --- /task ---

 --- task ---

-Copy the 'not hit' costume for your new drum and paste it to the button costume.
+Copy the 'not hit' costume for your new drum and paste it to the new 'Get' button costume.

 --- /task ---